begumscakir/Java101/README.md

 # Java101
-*I wrote a flight booking system in which you can create flights and their details, search for a flight based on location, date, flight class preference and available seats, book a flight using personal information and food choice, fare is included.
+*I wrote a flight booking system in which you can create flights and their details, search for a flight based on location, date, class preference and available seats, book a flight using personal information and food choice, fare is included.